 So how then is it done, you ask.
 With the use of a jar specifically designed for forcing bulbs in water, you’ll be amazed at just how easy it is to force an amaryllis in water.
 While there are specialized kits available that make this endeavor easier, it’s not necessary.

 All you need is an amaryllis bulb, a vase or jar slightly larger than the bulb, some gravel or pebbles, and water.
 In some instances, the gravel stones aren’t even needed, but I feel it looks more attractive.

 Growing Amaryllis in Water

 Once you have everything you need, it’s time to place your bulb in the vase.
-Begin by adding the gravels, pebbles or decorative stones.
-Depending on the type of jar used, this may be about 4 inches deep, or 2/3 – 3/4 of the way full.
-Some people also like to add aquarium charcoal to the gravels, which helps to prevent odors.
+Begin by adding the gravel, pebbles, or decorative stones.
+Depending on the type of jar used, this may be about 4 inches (10 cm.) deep or 2/3 – 3/4 of the way full.
+Some people also like to add aquarium charcoal to the gravel, which helps to prevent odors.

 Prepare your bulb by trimming off any dry, brown roots.
 You want the roots of amaryllis bulbs in water to be fleshy and white.
 Now place the bulb root side down on the gravel medium, pushing it slightly into them but leaving the top third of the bulb exposed.

 Add water to about an inch (2.5 cm.) below the base of the bulb.
 This is important.
 The base of the bulb and roots should be the only parts touching the water; otherwise, rotting of the bulb will occur.

 The care of amaryllis in water begins after planting.